adriangb/scikeras/rfcs/1-input-pipeline.md

 ## Proposal

-This proposal consists of 2 pipelines:
+This proposal consists of an expansion / generalization of our current `BaseWrapper.target_encoder` and `BaseWrapper.feature_encoder` data pipeline concepts to encompass:
-1. A pipeline for preparing array-like data for a `tf.data.Dataset`.
-This would include, for example, integer-encoding object-dtype arrays (`tf.Tensors` can't hold objects).
-2. A pipeline for applying transformations to `tf.data.Dataset`s.
-For example, one-hot encoding targets for classifiers using the categorical crossentropy loss.

-If the data comes in as a `tf.data.Dataset`, the first pipeline is skipped.
-If not, it is run and the output is converted to a `Dataset`.
-The second pipeline is then run in all cases.
+1. Manipulation of the entire dataset (X, y & sample_weight) both as array-like data and as `tf.data.Dataset`.
+2. A standard interface to establish a reference to the current `BaseWrapper` instance (i.e. a setter for `model`).

+Additionally, this proposal seeks to establish a contract on where in the dataflow these pipelines are executed.

 These pipelines will consist of chained transformers implementing a Scikit-Learn-like interface, but without being restricted to the exact Scikit-Learn API.

+For example:

 ```python
 from typing import Any, Dict, Optional, Tuple, Sequence, Union, TYPE_CHECKING